black-networks/go-blackchain/README.md

    This tool is optional and if you leave it out you can always attach it to an already running `gblack` instance with `gblack attach`.

+Configuration

+As an alternative to passing the numerous flags to the geth binary, you can also pass a configuration file via:

+$ gblack --config /path/to/your_config.toml
+To get an idea of how the file should look like you can use the dumpconfig subcommand to export your existing configuration:

+$ gblack --your-favourite-flags dumpconfig
+Note: This works only with geth v1.6.0 and above.

+Programmatically interfacing geth nodes

+As a developer, sooner rather than later you'll want to start interacting with gblack and the Black network via your own programs and not manually through the console.
+To aid this, geth has built-in support for a JSON-RPC based APIs (standard APIs and gblack specific APIs).
+These can be exposed via HTTP, WebSockets and IPC (UNIX sockets on UNIX based platforms, and named pipes on Windows).

+The IPC interface is enabled by default and exposes all the APIs supported by gblack, whereas the HTTP and WS interfaces need to manually be enabled and only expose a subset of APIs due to security reasons.
+These can be turned on/off and configured as you'd expect.

+HTTP based JSON-RPC API options:

+--http Enable the HTTP-RPC server
+--http.addr HTTP-RPC server listening interface (default: localhost) --http.port HTTP-RPC server listening port (default: 8545) --http.api API's offered over the HTTP-RPC interface (default: eth,net,web3) --http.corsdomain Comma separated list of domains from which to accept cross origin requests (browser enforced) --ws Enable the WS-RPC server
+--ws.addr WS-RPC server listening interface (default: localhost) --ws.port WS-RPC server listening port (default: 8546) --ws.api API's offered over the WS-RPC interface (default: eth,net,web3) --ws.origins Origins from which to accept WebSocket requests --ipcdisable Disable the IPC-RPC server
+--ipcapi API's offered over the IPC-RPC interface (default: admin,debug,eth,miner,net,personal,txpool,web3) --ipcpath Filename for IPC socket/pipe within the datadir (explicit paths escape it) You'll need to use your own programming environments' capabilities (libraries, tools, etc) to connect via HTTP, WS or IPC to a geth node configured with the above flags and you'll need to speak JSON-RPC on all transports.
+You can reuse the same connection for multiple requests!

+Note: Please understand the security implications of opening up an HTTP/WS based transport before doing so!
+Hackers on the internet are actively trying to subvert BlackChain nodes with exposed APIs!
+Further, all browser tabs can access locally running web servers, so malicious web pages could try to subvert locally available APIs!